saira-h/whalescan/README.md

 pip install -r requirements.txt

-./main.py
+python main.py
 ```

 ## Overview

 Whalescan performs several benchmark checks, as well as checking for CVEs.
+This tool can be used as part of a windows
+container review on local copies of the containers, and on the host itself to enhance security

 * Container checks